scale-lab/scale-lab.github.io/projects.markdown

 ### Research Direction 1: Chip HW/SW Co-Design for AI
 Funding: NSF, DoD and Facebook\
-Members: Abdelrahman Hosny, Marina Neseem, Ahmed Agiza
+Members: Marina Neseem, Ahmed Agiza

 **Project 3.1: Adaptive Neural Networks for Embedded Devices**: Embedded systems are constrained in their resources (e.g., memory and power), and as a result, it is difficult to deploy large Neural Networks (NNs) on them.
 We tackle this problem by developing adaptive NNs techniques that scale the amount of computational needs in the NN depending on the accuracy needs.
 We have explored adaptive operation for the channels in a NNs, as well as adaptive ensemble processing.
 With the advancement in augmented reality and smart glasses, object detection became an essential task for edge devices.
 However, STOA object detectors have large compute and memory footprints which challenges their deployment on edge devices.
 In recent work, we have explored leveraging the prior knowledge about the probabilities that different object categories can occur jointly to increase the efficiency of object detection models.
 Her results shows 25% reduction in energy and memory footprint with a negligible loss in accuracy.